RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 - TLS mode
 - Periodic backup

+You can change the global configuration of the CRDB from the command-line with: `crdb-cli crdb update`

 ## Participating Clusters

 You can add and remove participating clusters of a CRDB to change the CRDB topology.